devsu/loopback-setup-remote-methods-mixin/README.md

 ### As a mixin (recommended)

-First, modify your server/model-config.json _meta.mixins property to include the path to this module:
+First, modify your server/model-config.json to include the path to this module:

+For LB3, mixins should be declared in the `_meta.mixins` property.
+For LB2, mixins should be declared in the `mixins` property.

 ```json
 {